Profile

 Paul has recent and diverse experience of international financial regulation, from his secondments at Stephen Platt Associates LLP and WilmerHale (instructed on behalf of a major US bank).

-Paul has an excellent working knowledge of disciplinary law, especially as it applies to the context of police misconduct proceedings, from his experience as a Legally Qualified Chair.
+Paul has an excellent working knowledge of disciplinary law, especially as it applies to the context of police misconduct proceedings, from his experience as a Legally Qualified Chair and PAT Chair.

 Paul was also involved in the preparation and courtroom prosecution of a variety of regulatory offences during his secondment at the newly created Welfare, Rural & Health Division of the Crown Prosecution Service, which undertakes criminal and regulatory prosecutions in a number of specialist fields previously dealt with by external government departments.